fvitello/pleiadi-doc/docs/quickstart/index.rst

 Parallel job with MPI or other multi-process paradigms
 """"""""""""""""""

 A job parallelized with MPI is a multi-process program.
 Since in the Slurm context, a task is identified with a process, a multi-process program is made of several tasks.
 The tasks are requested with the ``-–ntasks`` option, that we have already seen in the `Creating and submitting a job`_ section.
 The tasks can be in a single node or spread across more nodes.
 The number of nodes is specified with the ``--nodes`` option and the number of tasks per node is specified with the ``--ntasks-per-node`` option.
 If the cores in each node of the cluster are distributed in more sockets, also the ``--ntasks-per-socket`` option, that specifies the number of tasks per socket in a node, can be set.
 The Pleiadi cluster is a dual socket platform, namely it has two sockets per node, and for optimizing job performances, it is recommended to set this option to the half of the value set for the ``--ntasks-per-node`` option.
 In this way, the tasks in each node are equally distributed between the two sockets.
-If the options ``--nodes`` and ``--ntasks-per-node`` are set, the option is automatically determined as ``-–ntasks = --nodes x --ntasks-per-node`` and it can be omitted in the Slurm submission script.
+If the options ``--nodes`` and ``--ntasks-per-node`` are set, the option ``-–ntasks`` is automatically determined as ``-–ntasks = --nodes x --ntasks-per-node`` and it can be omitted in the Slurm submission script.

 We show below an example of submission script for a job parallelized with MPI::